zhaoxinf/zhaoxinf.github.io/_pages/about.md

 About me
 ======
-* **New!** I will join the Institute for AI Industry Research, Tsinghua University [(AIR)](https://air.tsinghua.edu.cn/en/) as a research fellow since 2024.
-I am now hiring  self-motivated interns and RAs to join my team.
-Our PhD students are seleted from our Intern-RA pools.

 * I am a PhD student at the Hong Kong University of Science and Technology, supervised by Prof. [Kai Chen](https://cse.hkust.edu.hk/~kaichen/) at HKUST.
 Additionally, I am a scholar at Carnegie Mellon University (CMU), working with Prof [Min Xu](https://xulabs.github.io/group/).
 I also serve as the director of the  [Psyche.AI AVATAR Lab](https://www.psyai.com/home).

 * My dream is to use technology to change the world.
 Specifically, I hope to build robots and digital humans that are indistinguishable from real humans, with the goal of achieving artificial general intelligence.
 Prior to joining HKUST, I was a PhD student at Renmin University of China, co-supervised by Prof. [Jun He](http://info.ruc.edu.cn/jsky/rtjs/index.htm) from RUC and Prof. [Hongyan Liu](https://www.sem.tsinghua.edu.cn/info/1210/32067.htm) from Tsinghua University (THU).
 Additionally, I have worked as a researcher at ByteDance, Xreal, and DeepGLInt, focusing on computer vision research.